 Luke Lucas holds a B.A. in Music Performance and a Waldorf Teaching Certification for Grades 1-8.
 He consults on the Music Program in addition to teaching in the Grades.

 Rita Meikson, AWS's Russian language teacher, lived her early life in Moscow, Russia.
 Ms. Meikson graduated from the Moscow Pedagogical University with a Master's degree in children's psychology and elementary education.
 She worked in Moscow for three years as an elementary school teacher, then for seven years as an instructor at the Moscow Teachers Institute.
 In 1992, Ms. Meikson moved to the USA with her husband, who had accepted a position as Math professor at UAB.
 After coming to America, she worked for seven years as a teacher at the ABC Child Development Center.
 Now, "Rita Grigorievna" (as only the students call her, practicing Russian tradition by calling Ms. Meikson by her father's name, Grigorievna) is the Russian language teacher at Alabama Waldorf School.
 In her classes, she not only teaches the language but also the culture.
 She uses many traditional Russian games, fairy tales, fables, and stories and poems written by the most esteemed Russian writers and poets.
 Ms. Meikson has three children, the youngest of whom is an AWS alum, focusing in Creative Writing at the Alabama School of Fine Arts.

 Sarah Gurganus loves all things Handwork!
 She began her Waldorf Handwork Certification in the summer of 2011 and specializes in knitting, quilting, and hand sewing.
 She also enjoys organic gardening, guitar, and traveling.
-She has extensive experience with one-on-one childcare as a nanny which she now uses on her own baby, Stella Pearl Gurganus born in a thunderstorm in May of 2010.
+She has extensive experience with one-on-one childcare as a nanny and has a daughter in the AWS Kindergarten.
 Sarah has always enjoyed her love of learning with children of all ages.
-See her listing under Music for more of Sarah's background.

 Sadhna Udharam was born and raised in Suriname, South America.
 She received a bachelor's degree from the Teaching Institute in Suriname and had plans to teach English to middle schoolers there.
 However, she moved to the United States with her new husband and started a family.
 Her love for teaching stayed with her, and in 2002, she was hired for AWS's Extended Care program.
 She worked in that program for 4 years, then taught in the nursery for 2 years.
 In the Fall of 2008, she was hired as a Kindergarten teacher.
 Sadhna brings a love of children and an earnest desire to learn more about the developmentally appropriate curriculum and Waldorf teaching methods.
 To that end, she is completing the Early Childhood Waldorf Certfication program in the Summer of 2011 at Rudolf Steiner College in Sacramento, CA. "Ms. Sadhna" leads with gentle guidance and is genuinely interested in the spiritual, physical, and mental growth of children and invested in Alabama Waldorf School's mission to educate responsible world citizens.
 She enjoys singing and can often be heard serenading the "Beautiful Nappers" in the afternoons where she serves as an Early Extended Care teacher.

 Carole Bennighoff graduated from Birmingham Southern College with a B.A. in Music.
 Ms. Carole has taught piano for 20 years and currently teaches 3rd Grade Music at AWS.
 She's been teaching Kindergarten at AWS since 2006.
 Ms. Carole takes pleasure in music, ballet, walking, animal rescue, stories and books.
 She is the mother of three children, one an AWS alum at Shades Valley High School's Visual Art program, and the other two AWS 7th graders.

 Crystal Gibb joined AWS in 2011 as a substitute teacher and Extended Care teacher.
 She quickly fell in love with the curriculum, finished her degree at UAB in Linguistics and Italian Studies, and was hired to be the first grade teacher for 2012-13.
 She will teach a combined 1st/2nd grade in 2013-14.
-She will complete her second of three Waldorf teaching certification training at Rudolf Steiner College the summer of 2012.
+She will complete her second of three Waldorf teaching certification training summers at Rudolf Steiner College the summer of 2013.

-Jodie Bradley has a wealth of Waldorf experience, having served on the AWS faculty formerly as an Early Childhood Teacher (2002-2005), a Therapeutic Classroom teacher (2010), and currently as a Class Teacher for the 3rd Grade in 2012-13 and for the combined 4th/5th grade class in 2013-14.
-Since the time she finished teaching Kindergarten, she has had a second child (who started in our Nursery program this year), and homeschooled her older child using the Waldorf grades curriculum for 4th through 6th grade until he was accepted into the Creative Writing program at Alabama School of Fine Arts for Grade 7.
+Jodie Bradley has a wealth of Waldorf experience, having served on the AWS faculty formerly as an Early Childhood Teacher (2002-2005), a Therapeutic Classroom teacher (2010), and as the Class Teacher for the 3rd Grade in 2012-13 and for the combined 4th/5th grade class in 2013-14.
+Since the time she finished teaching Kindergarten, she has had a second child (who is enrolled in our preschool program this year), and homeschooled her older child using the Waldorf grades curriculum for 4th through 6th grade until he was accepted into the Creative Writing program at Alabama School of Fine Arts for Grade 7.
 She also Waldorf homeschooled her nephew for Grades 2-4 and her niece for Grades 6-7.
 Her niece was recently accepted at both ASFA and Shades Valley Visual Arts Academy; she chose the latter where she continues today.

 Ms. Bradley has completed much of the training involving the philosophical basis of Waldorf education including two years of Foundation Studies plus Early Childhood; she is looking forward to continuing her studies toward Waldorf Grades Certification.
 She enjoys working with Master Waldorf Educator Eugene Schwartz and attending Waldorf and anthroposophic conferences.
 Ms. Bradley has also enjoyed a leadership role at AWS as a 3-year member of the Faculty Coordinating Committee (which preceded today's College of Teachers) from 2003-2005.

 Lynda Powell holds a B.S. in Psychology and an M.S. in Elementary Education, Early Childhood Certification.
 She completed her Waldorf Grades Certification at Rudolf Steiner College in 2009.
 She has taught at Alabama Waldorf School since 1994 after more than a decade of teaching in public and other private schools.
-She served as kindergarten teacher for ten years, as Reading Support instructor for 3 years and is now enjoying looping up with her class as the 7th grade teacher in the Elementary School.
-She is the proud mother of twin graduates from Birmingham Southern College and a daughter, who is an instructor at Jefferson State Community College and recently became a mom!
-Ms. Powell enjoys music, art, gardening, learning, AND her new GRANDBABIES!
+She served as kindergarten teacher for ten years, as Reading Support instructor for 3 years and is now enjoying looping up with her class as the 8th grade teacher in the Grades School.
+She is the proud mother of twin graduates from Birmingham Southern College and a daughter, who is an instructor at Jefferson State Community College and recently became a mom for the second time!
+Ms. Powell enjoys music, art, gardening, learning, and her grandchildren.
 She is member of Delta Kappa Gamma, an honorary organization for outstanding educators.
-She is the Chair of the Care Group at AWS (operating under the auspices of the College of Teachers).

 Extended Care hours are from 7:15-8:15 am and from 12:30-5:30pm.

 Brad Daly is a photojournalist and world traveler.
-He is delighted to anchor Grades Extended Care and direct the program for the older grades.
+He is a long-time Extended Care employee with experience in Nursery, Kindergarten, and the Grades.